 In other words, in a candidate-driven market, it’s important to take the initiative and play a more proactive role as a recruiter.

-We will go over a few effective recruiting techniques that aim to either increase the number of potential workers asking for a position, or help you specifically target the workers you are trying to find.
+Here are 5 effective recruiting techniques that aim to either increase the number of potential workers asking for a position, or help you specifically target the workers you are trying to find.

 1. Take Advantage of the Gig Economy